andyeske/How-to-CAD-Almost-Anything/README.md

 **Objective:** In this session, we’ll revise all of our previously learned commands (+ the useful wrap), to make sure we know how to properly use all of them.
 Session 5’s goals include:
 *	Revising some of the previously learned commands, including loft, revolve, sweep, plane creations, patterns, filleting, and material properties.
 *	Learning how to employ the wrap command (for engravings).
-*	Making renders using Solidworks’ in-house tool.
+*	Making renders using SolidWorks’ in-house tool.

 **Session Activity:** Using the tools learned on Session 5, we’ll design a variety of items, including:
 *	A Diet Coke [12oz can](https://i5.walmartimages.com/asr/ea26ba5c-dafa-4e8d-94c1-2a87995653b5.630289760d208771432fd1bd81fd5f7d.jpeg) (with labels included).
 *	A realistic-looking Saturn V rocket.
 *	Optional: an [MIT Brass Rat](https://koblenzestatejewelry.com/wp-content/uploads/2021/10/15980FGoldBrassRatMITRing.jpg) ring.

-**To do (optional):** Add 2 (or 3) slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.
+**To do (optional):** Add 2 (or 3) slides to the portfolio, one for each designed item, with pictures and a short description of the SolidWorks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=3HP-02xBwlw.